Common tasks with KQL for Microsoft Sentinel

 Joining tables

-Much of your work in Microsoft Sentinel can be carried out by using a single log type, but there are times when you want to correlate data together or perform a lookup against another set of data.
-Like most query languages, Kusto Query Language offers a few operators used to perform various types of joins.
-In this section, we look at the most-used operators, union and join.
+You can carry out much of your work in Microsoft Sentinel by using a single log type, but there are times when you want to correlate data together or perform a lookup against another set of data.
+Like most query languages, Kusto Query Language offers a few operators that you can use to perform various types of joins.
+In this section, you look at the most-used operators, union and join.

 Union

-Union simply takes two or more tables and returns all the rows.
+Union takes two or more tables and returns all the rows.
 For example:

 OfficeActivity